 The group is named for one of the three young civil rights workers murdered in Mississippi in 1964 while registering African Americans to vote.
 “For some, those were the good old days, of rampant lawlessness,” Thorne said.
 “We have no intention of letting that return today.”

-The League of Women Voters of Tennessee, along with other democracy groups, filed a federal lawsuit today challenging a new Tennessee law that imposes substantial penalties on groups that foster political participation via voter registration efforts.
+LWV of Tennessee filed a federal lawsuit today challenging a new Tennessee law that imposes substantial penalties on groups that foster political participation via voter registration efforts.